traumverloren/haute-codeture/haute-codeture.md

 ^QoS: agreement between sender and receiver of a message regarding the guarantees of delivering a message

 ^QoS is a major feature of MQTT, it makes communication in unreliable networks a lot easier because the protocol handles retransmission and guarantees the delivery of the message, regardless how unreliable the underlying transport is

-^3 Levels: At most once, at least once, exactly once

 ---